brethvoice/optuna_demo_MNIST/README.md

 # UPDATE

 Added experimental code to compare performance of Jeffreys prior for uniformly distributed hyper-parameters.
-The head to head matchup of using Jeffreys priors or not was with Adam as the optimizer and a learning rate schedule.
-I am currently running the code with AdaBelief and no learning rate schedule to see if I can beat Adam; if I do, I will re-match Jeffreys priors and without using AdaBelief.
+The head to head matchup of using Jeffreys priors or not was with Adam as the optimizer and a learning rate schedule (currently re-running the experiment without a learning rate schedule and also without implementing amsgrad).
+I am currently running the code with AdaBelief and no learning rate schedule to see if I can beat Adam; if I do, I will re-match Jeffreys priors vs without using AdaBelief.